 Continue Reading

-This setting is used to ensure that the lowest graded assignments (you choose how many) are NOT factored into a category's total worth within your gradebook.
-It is strongly recommended this not be used on a points gradebook unless all items in a category are the same value.
-Scroll to the top of the main page of [...]
+This setting is used to ensure that the lowest graded assignments (you choose how many) are NOT used when calculating a category's total within.
+NOTE: It is strongly recommended this not be used on a points gradebook category unless all items are the same value.
+Scroll to the top of the main page of your [...]

 Continue Reading